rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

+# Model 1: Varying intercept model with no predictors (Variance components model)

-# Consider the simplest multilevel model for fishes i=1,...,n nested within fi_species j=1,...,J and for whom we have examination scores as responses.
+Consider the simplest multilevel model for fishes i=1,...,n nested within fi_species j=1,...,J and for whom we have examination scores as responses.
 We can write a two-level varying intercept model with no predictors using the usual two-stage formulation as

 yij=αj+ϵij, where ϵij∼N(0,σ2y)
 αj=μα+uj, where uj∼N(0,σ2α)